tier4/caret_doc/docs/visualization/period/index.md

-# Execution period
+# Period

-CARET can visualize periods of `CallbackBase`-based objects and `Communication`-based objects.
+CARET is capable of showing periods of callback start, message transmission, invocation of publisher or subscription.
-Any object can be visualized in the same `Plot.create_period_timeseries_plot(target_object)` interface.
+`Plot.create_period_timeseries_plot(target_object)` interface is provided for it.
 This section describes sample visualization scripts for them.
-Execute the following script code to load trace data and an architecture object before calling visualization API.
+Execute the following script code to load trace data and an architecture object before calling this method.

 ```python
 from caret_analyze.plot import Plot